-B4.
-ADDITIONALITY
+2.4 ADDITIONALITY

-Projects must apply a three-prong additionality test3 to demonstrate that they exceed currently effective and enforced laws and regulations; exceed common practice in the forestry sector and geographic region; and face a financial implementation barrier.
+Projects must apply a three-prong additionality test to demonstrate that they exceed currently effective and enforced laws and regulations; exceed common practice in the forestry sector and geographic region; and face a financial implementation barrier.

-The regulatory surplus test involves existing laws, regulations, statutes, legal rulings, or other regulatory frameworks that directly or indirectly affect GHG emissions associated with a project action or its baseline candidates, and which require technical, performance, or management actions.
+The regulatory surplus test examines existing laws, regulations, statutes, legal rulings, or other regulatory frameworks that directly or indirectly affect GHG emissions associated with a project action or its baseline candidates, and which require technical, performance, or management actions.
 Voluntary guidelines are not considered in the regulatory surplus test.

 The common practice test requires Project Proponents to evaluate the predominant forest industry technologies and practices in the project's geographic region.
 The Project Proponent shall demonstrate that the proposed project activity exceeds the common practice of similar landowners managing similar forests in the region.
+If similar landowner types are unavailable within the project area region, common practices of all landowner types in the region may be considered.
+Lacking any relevant local common practices, comparisons to common practices from elsewhere in Canada with similar forest conditions may be considered (subject to VVB and ACR approval).
 Projects initially deemed to go beyond common practice are considered to meet the requirement for the duration of their Crediting Period.
-If common practice adoption rates of a particular practice change during the Crediting Period, this may make the project non-additional and thus ineligible for renewal, but does not affect its additionality during the current Crediting Period.
+If common practice adoption rates of a particular practice change during the Crediting Period, this may make the project non-additional METHODOLOGY FOR THE QUANTIFICATION, MONITORING, REPORTING AND VERIFICATION OF GREENHOUSE GAS EMISSIONS REDUCTIONS AND REMOVALS FROM IMPROVED FOREST MANAGEMENT ON CANADIAN FORESTLANDS Version 1.0 and thus ineligible for renewal, but does not affect its additionality during the current Crediting Period.

-An implementation barrier represents any factor or consideration that would prevent the adoption of the practice/activity proposed by the Project Proponent.
+The implementation barrier test examines any factor or consideration that would prevent the adoption of the practice/activity proposed by the Project Proponent.
 Financial barriers can include high costs, limited access to capital, or an internal rate of return in the absence of carbon revenues that is lower than the Proponent's established minimum acceptable rate.
 Financial barriers can also include high risks such as unproven technologies or business models, poor credit rating of project partners, and project failure risk.
-When applying the financial implementation barrier test, Project Proponents should include solid quantitative evidence such as NPV and Internal Rate of Return (IRR) calculations.
-The project must face capital constraints that carbon revenues can potentially address; or carbon funding is reasonably expected to incentivize the project's implementation; or carbon revenues must be a key element to maintaining the project action's ongoing economic viability after its implementation.4
+When applying the financial implementation barrier test, Project Proponents should include quantitative evidence such as NPV and Internal Rate of Return (IRR) calculations.
+The project must face capital constraints that carbon revenues can potentially address; or carbon funding is reasonably expected to incentivize the project's implementation; or carbon revenues must be a key element to maintaining the project action's ongoing economic viability after its implementation.

-B5.
-PERMANENCE
+2.5 PERMANENCE